Film Spoilers and

 Fight Club (1999)

-Tyler Durden Wasn't Real; Tyler Was Part of the "Narrator's" Split Personality
+Tyler Durden Wasn't Real; Tyler and the "Narrator" Were the Same Person; Tyler Was Part of the "Narrator's" Split Personality, Who Took Over When the "Narrator" Slept

-There, he met violent yet charismatic rebel and soap salesman named Tyler Durden (Brad Pitt).
+There in the "Fight Club" support group, he met violent yet charismatic rebel and soap salesman named Tyler Durden (Brad Pitt), who soon turned his life upside down.

-The only way he could destroy, stop or kill "Durden" in his mind was by shooting himself in the jaw/face - he barely survived his own bloody and painful 'enlightenment' as he witnessed the destruction of various skyscrapers with girlfriend Marla Singer (Helena Bonham Carter) at his side.
+The "Narrator" barely survived his own bloody and painful 'enlightenment' as he witnessed the destruction of various skyscrapers with girlfriend Marla Singer (Helena Bonham Carter) at his side.
 He told her: "You met me at a very strange time in my life."

 The Forgotten (2004)